OlalJerome/Service-corps-project/README.md

 - 👋 Hi, I’m @OlalJerome
-- 👀 I’m interested in embedded system programming
+- 👀 I’m a softare developer, ML engineer and embedded system developer
-- 🌱 I’m currently learning C language
+- 🌱 I do front end and backend incorporating AI
 -
 - 📫 How to reach me on 2020bme105@std.must.ac.ug